 A side-by-side test

-About that time, I asked a sealer manufacturer to formulate a dark brown-tinted water-based sealer for me to test.
+About that time, I asked a sealer manufacturer to formulate a dark brown-tinted concrete water-based sealer for me to test.
 I poured a small sample of exposed pea gravel concrete.
-On one half of the sample, I applied brown-tinted solvent-based acrylic sealer.
-On the other half, I applied the brown-tinted water-based acrylic sealer.
+On one half of the sample, I applied brown-tinted concrete solvent-based acrylic sealer.
+On the other half, I applied the brown-tinted concrete water-based acrylic sealer.
 Initially, both sides looked good.
-They were both nice and shiny, but I preferred the darker pigment that had been added to the special water-based sealer.
+They were both nice and shiny, but the preference was the darker pigment that had been added to the special water-based sealer.

 Pros and cons